edenreich/k8s-operator-generator/README.md

 5. Configure: `cp .env.example .env`.
 6. Generate the operator including all of its dependencies, run: `task generate`.
 7. Run the operator: `task run`.

+## Contributing

+If you'd like to contribute to this project, we highly recommend using **Visual Studio Code**.
+VS Code comes with a pre-configured development environment through our dev container, ensuring you have all the necessary project tooling set up seamlessly.

+Additionally, please install the Git pre-commit hooks.
+These hooks help maintain our project's coding standards by automatically checking your commits for compliance before they're finalized.

 ## Need Help?